Academic Information

 - The student must first seek resolution of the conflict in consultation with the professor.

-- If a satisfactory resolution is not possible in the first and second phases, the student may appeal for further adjudication by submitting a written appeal to the appropriate area dean, or her/his designee, who will issue a final decision.
+- If a satisfactory resolution is not possible in the first and second phases, the student may appeal for further adjudication by submitting a written appeal to the appropriate area dean, or the dean's designee, who will issue a final decision.

 Academic Grievances